Every man I meet is my superior in some way. In that, I learn of him. – Ralph Waldo Emerson

 Wow.
 I can totally relate to that because even when I’ve attended churches of different denominations I’ve been totally lost and felt out of place thinking: how did they all memorize this stuff….is there some sort of secret manual I’m not aware of?
 And I could picture Erica in that classroom feeling embarrassed and it made me so sad and I couldn’t think of any solution but to dilute the Lord’s prayer into a generic prayer.
 But it also took me back to my own childhood when I didn’t have the coolest clothes or I couldn’t play sports well….and how it didn’t seem fair to me at the time……and well many schools have implemented uniforms and everyone gets sports participation awards.
 Believe me….I saw right through those 4th place, 3rd heat swimming awards….and thank goodness I was able to figure out that swimming wasn’t my thing early on because I found out that I was good at other stuff instead.

-This doesn’t mean that if you are not a Christian I don’t love and accept you or think your way of life is wrong.
 When I meet someone who has a different faith: I am intrigued, and genuinely interested in what their beliefs are.
 This is my hope for Boo and her approach to other religions.
-This is what I think: Religious tolerance is NOT creating a vacuum of religion….hiding it all….religious tolerance is being open and respectful and loving.
+I want her to know that religious tolerance is not creating a vacuum of religion….hiding it all….religious tolerance is being open and respectful and loving.
 Anyone with faith or spirituality more often than not believes in a very similar set of core values.
 I do know that the majority of religions believe in the existence of some higher power and that positive comparisons can be drawn between them all.

 It is the individual who is not interested in his fellow men who has the greatest difficulties in life and provides the greatest injury to others.
 It is from among such individuals that all human failures spring. –Alfred Adler

 Getting down to the nitty gritty issue, what I am concerned about overall is the removal of all religious virtues from public places.
 Sadly, not all children learn compassion, love and ethical behavior at home.
 And if we hide our prayer and beliefs into silent introspection….how will any of those children get what they need spiritually….how will they know that they are loved by some God out there….any God?
-How will these children know that spilling a drink does not deserve a beating?
-How will these children know that they are forgiven for any naughty thing they may have done?
-How will they know that there is some hope in their future despite a horrible home life?
-How will they know what are bad influences?
-How will they learn that abstinence is okay and not square?
-How will they learn values if there are no visible standards?
 Children learn from observing….if we are all silently spiritual….how will they see?
 And the best example of why I think we need a constant reminder of ethical behavior was summed up by a little boy in our church one morning when asked about obeying: